Code-Institute-Submissions/milestone-project-79/README.md

 * An "auto-suggest" feauture for the search bar which suggests ingredients to the user based on the the actual ingredients data contained within the API.

-* Message to the user indicating that form has been submitted.

 ***

 ## Technologies Used